lorin/res-eng-short-course-notes/2016/lecture-9.md

 How do we do that?
 Been giving you some of the hints of what we learned.
 And it's a process of inquiry ???

 1:56:05

+can you handle
+* cascades
+* changing tempos

+resources:
+* deploy
+* mobilize
+* generate

+synchronize across network

+get better at dealing with the event you didn't plan for

+There are two learning loops:

+a. tuning competence envelope (continuous improvement)
+b. resileince engineering